wiseman/sirc/README.md

 Browsing the entire history of a channel, with color-coded activity indicators:

 ![Screenshot of heavymetalab.appspot.com home page](https://github.com/wiseman/sirc/raw/master/screenshots/sirc-browse.png "Browsing page")

-The front end queries the search index for searches, displays search results, and renders logs for display.

 The back end
 ------------